MicrosoftDocs/dynamics365smb-docs-pr.nl-be/financials/madeira-business-functionality.md

 ---
-title: Bedrijfsfunctionaliteit die door Financials wordt ondersteund | Microsoft Docs
+title: Ondersteunde bedrijfsfunctionaliteit door Dynamics 365 Business edition | Microsoft Docs
-Description: "Levert een functieoverzicht van alle afdelingen en bedrijfsfuncties die door toepassingsgebieden worden ondersteund, zoals Financiën, Voorraad, en Projectbeheer."
+Description: Provides a feature overview of all the business functions and departments that are supported by application areas, such as Finance, Inventory, and Project Management.
 services: project-madeira
 documentationcenter:
 author: SorenGP